ajayparihar/Compy/README.md

+Ah, I see!
+You want to add a "New" tag next to the **Password Masking** feature in the list of features to indicate it's a new addition in **V1.1**.
+Here's the updated **README.md** with that "New" tag added:

+---

-# Compy V1.0
+# Compy V1.1

 ## Overview
-**Compy** is a versatile web-based tool designed to help users manage and reference any type of saved data efficiently.
-Whether it's commands, personal credentials, short notes, or any information you need quick access to in the future, Compy provides a seamless solution.
-With its search and copy functionality, users can quickly locate and copy data whenever needed.
+**Compy** is a simple and efficient web-based tool that helps you manage and quickly access your saved data.
+Whether it’s commands, credentials, short notes, or any other important information, Compy provides an intuitive interface for easy storage and retrieval.

 ---

 ## Features
 1. **Dynamic Data Loading**
-   Compy fetches data from an external CSV file or a local file, making it adaptable to various user needs.
+   Easily load your data from an online CSV file or a local file.

 2. **Customizable Use Cases**
-   Use Compy for various purposes such as:
+   Use Compy for a variety of purposes:
    - Saving commands and code snippets.
    - Storing personal credentials or notes.
-   - Keeping track of tasks, reference points, or other important data.
+   - Keeping track of tasks, reference points, and more.

 3. **Interactive Search**
-   Search through data and descriptions with instant filtering and highlighting of matches.
+   Instantly search and filter your data with live updates.
+Matched search terms are highlighted for quick identification.

 4. **Copy to Clipboard**
-   Clicking on any item automatically copies it to the clipboard.
-A visual toast notification confirms the action.
+   Simply click on any item to copy it to your clipboard.
+A toast notification confirms the action.

 5. **Automatic Updates**
-   Reload the page easily to reset filters and fetch updated data.
+   Reload the page to reset filters and fetch updated data.

 6. **Highlight Matches**
-   Matched search terms are dynamically highlighted for better visibility.
+   Matched search terms are dynamically highlighted to make it easier to find relevant data.

+7. **Password Masking** **(New)**
+   **Password Masking** is a feature that hides sensitive data (like passwords, API keys, etc.) by wrapping it in a special masking keyword (e.g., `##Password##`).
+This ensures that sensitive information is not displayed directly in the interface.

+   **Customizable Masking Keyword**: The keyword used for masking data (such as `##`) is now customizable.
+You can change this keyword to any symbol or word (e.g., `**`) by updating the code.
+This flexibility allows you to adapt the tool to your security needs and preferences, making it easier to manage sensitive information.

 ---